Addiction arises as a result of a need to escape uncomfortable feelings. Alcoholics

 Addictive behaviour subsequently arises to serve as an antidote to the debilitating feeling of vulnerability in a particular situation.
 At first, drinking may make those feelings disappear, and make you feel as though you are taking control against feeling helpless.
-But eventually, as you drink more, driven by the temporary feeling of release it provides, instead of confronting the original problem the drinking becomes a substitute and the feelings of powerlessness you originally felt at a particular problem is channelled in to an overwhelming drive to drink.
+But eventually, as you drink more, driven by the temporary feeling of release it provides, instead of confronting the original problem the drinking becomes a substitute and the feelings of powerlessness you originally felt at a particular problem are channelled into an overwhelming drive to drink.
 The cycle ensues as you feel less able to control your drinking and you will start to experience those feelings of helplessness again, but this time over the drink problem.
+Therefore, addiction per se is not a problem that needs to be addressed.
+It is helplessness and vulnerability that start the cycle of addiction which are the root cause of the problem.
 In order to define your own addictive cycle

 , it will be necessary to identify your own personal pattern of addictive thoughts and behaviour.
 Just telling yourself not to drink, will not be enough to make you stop.
 You will need to pinpoint your triggers to drinking.
 Addictive impulses are not random.
 Pay attention to the moment the first impulse to drink appears in your head and take note of what was happening in your head or the situation in which you find yourself before that impulse appeared and you may get closer to identifying the causes of your alcohol addiction